Project-HAMi/HAMi-WebUI/docs/kep/webui-redesign.md

 The current HAMi-WebUI has architecture and implementation issues: dual build systems, inconsistent environment variables, route/sidebar null-safety risks, mixed UI frameworks, and lack of TypeScript, leading to high maintenance cost and limited stability and extensibility.
 On monitoring and observability, there are missing key metrics (including GPU, CPU, memory, and task-related metrics), unclear presentation (e.g. high data density, lack of charts and visualizations, key information buried in tables), and insufficient interaction (e.g. no way to jump from task details to the node and GPU where it runs), which affect observation and troubleshooting of resource and task status.

+Also, the current WebUI dosen't keep up with the development of HAMi (e.g. The `DeviceInfo` structure has never been updated to reflect the latest changes in HAMi since last year), which makes it difficult to maintain and update.

 In addition, as more users deploy HAMi across multiple clusters, demand for unified multi-cluster observation is growing; a single-cluster WebUI cannot meet that need.

 Therefore, "addressing existing WebUI issues", "improving metric completeness and clarity", and "adding multi-cluster capability" are brought together into one evolution direction: first address build unification and high-priority stability, then complete metrics and interaction, and on that basis extend to multi-cluster observation—improving HAMi-WebUI's long-term value through refactoring and new capabilities.